 In the beautiful living churchyard across the footpath from the church, bluebells, cowslips and primroses blanket the ground in spring.

-The St Uny Heritage Centre is located in the churchyard and is a great place to stop for tea, coffee and homemade cakes.
+The Lelant Heritage Centre and Cafe is located in the churchyard and is a great place to stop for tea, coffee and homemade cakes.
 The Centre also offers a free exhibition of local history and access to reference books about the area.

 Some books of local interest are for sale and there are a range of donated novels and non fiction books to purchase so if you're off to Porthkidney Beach to relax on the sands and enjoy the stunning view of the Hayle River, Hayle Towans, Godrevy and St Ives, and you want to buy something to read then why not drop in.

-St Uny Heritage Centre opens in the spring through to October, on Wednesday, Thursday, Friday and Saturday between 11am and 4pm.
+St Uny Heritage Centre opens in the spring through to the end of October, on Wednesday, Thursday, Friday and Saturday between 11am and 4pm.

 Lelant in History